LucasDelfino92/morrowindsharp/mw++.md

 - [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://www.mediafire.com/file/2dax0cd30gfw9xb/Morrowind+Anti-Cheese+v1.2.1+(Ownership+Overhaul+Compatible).zip/file) by Remiros and Half11
 Fixes the biggest exploits and balance issues in the game.
 This is a stripped down version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian, and additionally includes a number of Patch for Purists and Rarer Scrap Metal fixes not carried over into Morrowind Anti-Cheese.
 - [**MDMD - More Deadly Morrowind Denizens**](https://www.nexusmods.com/morrowind/mods/48745?) by autumn
-230+ NPCs are given unique spells, enchantments, and items, to make Morrowind deadlier AND more varied.
-Faction bosses, Artifact owners, and Daedric cultists have been given customized, flavorful make-overs to become more difficult AND more memorable.
-Players are encouraged to carry resists, dispels, restores, and prepare ahead for big fights.
+230+ NPCs are given unique spells, enchantments, and items, to make Morrowind deadlier and more varied.
   - Hide/disable **MDMD - Bosses Only.ESP**
 - [**There Can Be Only One**](https://www.nexusmods.com/morrowind/mods/47766) by Necrolesian
 Makes Daedric weapons and armor pieces unique items; there will now be only one of each piece in the game (ammunition excluded).